India’s football history is long and detailed because it was at one time the national sport.

-6. Pritam Kotal
+4. Pritam Kotal

-Born in a small West Bengal city, Kotal had a distinct fascination for Football from childhood as his family actively played the sport.
+Born in a small West Bengal city, Kotal had a distinct fascination for football from childhood, as his family actively played the sport.

-Pritam Kotal currently plays as a defender for club ATK, the Indian national team, and is one of the famous Indian football players.
+Pritam Kotal currently plays as a defender for club ATK, the Indian national team, and is one of the most famous Indian football players.

-Kotal played a significant role in the U-23 Indian team in the 2014-Asian Games in South Korea and took part in the 2016 AFC U-23 championship qualifiers, held in Bangladesh.
+Kotal played a significant role in the U-23 Indian team in the 2014-Asian Games in South Korea and took part in the 2016 AFC U-23 championship qualifiers held in Bangladesh.

-5. Sandesh Jhingan
+3. Sandesh Jhingan

+Sandesh used to play as a skipper for Kerala Blasters in the Indian Super League.
 He was granted the ‘ISL Emerging Player of the League’ in the first season in 2014.

 The professional football league, ISL, proved to be a platform for him to showcase his soccer talent.

-Currently, he holds the record for the most number of appearances for Kerala Blasters and a high Indian football ranking.
+Currently, he holds the record for the number of appearances for Kerala Blasters and a high Indian football ranking.

 He was an essential part of the Indian team for two FIFA world cup qualifier games against Qatar and Oman.

-4. Gurpreet Singh Sandhu
+2. Gurpreet Singh Sandhu